Vietnam.vn - Nền tảng quảng bá Việt Nam

 Aliens may be similar or very different from us - Photo: CHIME/AI

-Writing on The Conversation, Professor Chris Impey, a famous astronomer from the University of Arizona (USA), said that one of the big reasons why humanity has not found extraterrestrial life is that we do not know their true identity, or theirs.
+Writing on The Conversation, Professor Chris Impey, a famous astronomer from the University of Arizona (USA), said that one of the big reasons why humanity has not found alien life is because we do not know their true identity, or theirs.

 “But what if life could form in other ways?
-How do you look for alien life when you don’t know what alien life looks like?”
+How do you search for alien life when you don’t know what alien life looks like?”
 Professor Impey pointed out.

 These questions have preoccupied astrobiologists for many years, as they have attempted to derive general rules governing the emergence of complex physical and biological systems on Earth and beyond.